 Research Project Rubric- 100 points Category Superior (20-18 pts) Minimal (15-14pts) Understanding of web tool /20 Shows strong understanding of activity, concept, or tool and maximize learning Shows adequate understanding of activity, concept, or tool and benefit learning.
 Shows little understanding of activity, concept, or tool and may not benefit learning.
-Practical evidence Shows strong evidence of ideas and insights gained from this course and how they are applied to classroom. insights gained insights from this course and course and how how they are applied to and insights from this course and or how they are applied Completion/20 Completed in a thoughtful and meaningful manner.
+Practical evidence Shows strong evidence of ideas and insights gained from this course and how they are applied to classroom. d insights gained insights from this course and how insights from this course and how they are applied to or how they are applied to Completion/20 Completed in a thoughtful and meaningful manner.
 Completed, but with minimal quality.
 Not all projects are completed and of those that are, some are minimal quality.
 Grammar and Spelling /20 Includes no mistakes in grammar or spelling.
-8 Sequencing/20 thinking and the logical order required to complete skill, thinking and understanding of un Confusing making it difficult to replicate activities; little understanding of logic or if-then thinking evidenced.
+Sequencing/20 thinking and the logical order required to complete skill, showing incomplete if-then thinking and understanding of un Confusing making it difficult to replicate activities; little understanding of logic or if-then thinking evidenced.